Understanding an Ohio Mechanic’s Lien

 If you are reading this site, you probably found out that you have a mechanic’s lien filed against your property.
 If you are like most other property owners, you have lots of questions and concerns.
 This is normal.
 It would be troubling if you didn’t have any concerns or cares about the lien.
 Attorney Dan Myers wanted to help by providing some general and helpful information about Ohio mechanic’s lien law.

 At Myers Law, LLC, it’s our goal to provide general information that may help you manage the stress and uncertainty you are experiencing over a recently-filed or recently-served mechanic’s lien.
 This website provides information to help you understand what mechanic’s liens are, how they impact you, what options you have in dealing with them, and what rights you have that might protect you or help you in your imminent court battle with your contractor.

 If you have questions about Ohio mechanic’s liens, this website is for you.
 While most of the information available is for homeowners or consumers, we provide information to commercial property owners, as well.
-If you decide that you need legal advice or representation, our qualified attorneys are available to assist you.
+If you decide that you need legal advice or representation, our qualified staff are available to assist you.

 Mechanic’s Liens Cause Serious Issues

 There is no sugarcoating it–mechanic’s liens are serious, they are not to be taken lightly, and they require immediate legal attention and advice.
 Liens not only lead to litigation, stress, and legal costs, but they also endanger your property, your credit, and your livelihood.

 Liens can lead to you losing your home or other property.
 Like a mortgage, mechanic’s liens can land you in foreclosure, with the real risk of losing your home or property to your contractor.
 If you currently have a mortgage or other lending on your property, it is likely that a lien will automatically put you in default on your mortgage or loan, and it is possible for your mortgage lender to foreclose on their mortgage, as well.